irbujam/ss_log_event_monitor/README.md

 To use the monitor:
 - Save all files from latest monitor release in a folder on local computer
 - Copy contents of sample-config.txt to a new file and save it in the same folder.
 Name the new file as config.txt
-- Adjust config.txt to match your node, farmer and cluster set-up (refer to requirements section below)
+- Adjust config.txt to match your node, farmer and cluster set-up is using one (refer to requirements section below)
 - Run subspace_advanced_CLI_monitor.ps1 file in powershell

 <img src="https://github.com/irbujam/images/blob/main/summary.PNG" width="410" height="240" />